Skip to main contentSkip to log on

 Climate change risk

 Risk that the market value of an investment may change due to the impacts of climate change.
-Climate change impacts may include damage to physical assets (from severe weather events) and changes in market sentiment or increased government regulation in response to the threat of climate change.
+Climate change risks are broad and can affect the wider economy.
+For example, severe weather events may damage physical assets, while shifts in market sentiment or increased government regulation in response to climate threats can influence asset values.

 Other relevant risks